Lockheed Model 18 Lodestar: Accidents and incidents

+On the 28th of March 1941 a South African Airways Lockheed Lodestar, on a flight from Windhoek to Cape Town flew into a cliff next to the sea near Baboon Point close to Elands Bay, in thick mist, with total loss of life of all on board (pilot and six passengers).
+Notable amongst the passengers was Rear Admiral GW Hallifax, who was the first director of the South African Seaward Defence Force, the forerunner of the South African Navy.
+Some parts of the wreckage are on display at the Elands Bay Museum.

+On 5 January 1948, a South African Airways Lockheed Model 18 Lodestar (registration ZS-ASW) touched down at Palmietfontein too far along the runway for it to stop before running off the end.
+The undercarriage was ripped off and the hull damaged beyond repair.
+There were light injuries to passengers but no fatalities.

-Between 1941-1944, the Panair do Brasil airline suffered 4 accidents involving the Lodestar which resulted in a total of 57 fatalities.
+Between 1941 and 1944, the Panair do Brasil airline suffered 4 accidents involving the Lodestar which resulted in a total of 57 fatalities.

 In January 1943, Lockheed Lodestar Mk.II EW986, c/n 2154, in the service of the Royal Air Force, overshot and crashed 3 km south of Heliopolis, Egypt.
 At least 12 crew members and passengers died in the crash.
 A cause of the accident was not determined.
 Among those killed were Air Vice-Marshal Wilfred Ashton McClaughry, CB, DSO, MC, DFC and Lady Rosalinde Tedder née MacLardy, wife of Marshal of the Royal Air Force Arthur William Tedder, 1st Baron Tedder, GCB.

 In 1949, a Lockheed Lodestar in airline service in Australia crashed immediately after takeoff.
 All 21 occupants died in the crash or the ensuing conflagration.
 The cause of the accident was determined to be that the center of gravity was behind the rear limit.
 It is also likely the elevator trim tab was set for landing rather than takeoff.